 - 1.1 The Chief Executive Officer (CEO) to: - a.
 Approve the filling of all permanent vacancies; - b.
 Approve changes to job descriptions; and - c.
-Authorize negotiated entitlements related to compensation and vacation for non-union employees.

-1.2 The Director to:

-- a.
-Work with the People and Culture department to assess and provide staffing requirements; - b.
-Review duties and qualifications of vacant positions and prepare up-to-date and accurate job descriptions;
+Authorize negotiated entitlements related to compensation and vacation for nonunion employees. - 1.2 The Director to: - a.
+Work with the People and CultureHuman Resources department to assess and provide staffing requirements; - b.
+Review duties and qualifications of vacant positions and prepare up-to-date and accurate job descriptions; - c.
+Review and authorize all staffing actions initiated within their departments ; and

-- c.
-Review and authorize all staffing actions initiated within their departments; and - d.
-Participate in the individual selection process as appropriate.

-1.3 The Manager to:
+- d.
+Participate in the individual selection process as appropriate. - 1.3 The Manager to: - a.

-- a.
 Initiate Employment request for staffing within their area of responsibility; - b.
-Initiate process for new staffing within their area of responsibility; - c.
-Develop criteria to assist with selecting applicants to interview; - d.
-Review all or shortlisted resumes and job applications against criteria; - e.
-Participate in the development of interview packages; - f.
-Participate in the individual selection process; and - g.
-Arrange for new employee's orientation on first day on the job.

-1.4 People and Culture Department to:
+Initiate process for new staffing within their area of responsibility; - b.c.
+Commit to following inclusive hiring practices and contributing to a workforce reflective of the community the Library serves. - c.d.
+Develop criteria to assist with selecting applicants to interview; - d.e.
+Review all or shortlisted resumes and job applications against criteria; - e.f.
+Participate in the development of interview packages; - f.g.
+Participate in the individual selection process; and - g.h.
+Arrange for new employee's orientation on first day on the job. - 1.4 People and Culture Human Resources Department to: - a.

-- a.
 Prepare Internal Job Postings and external advertisements for job competitions; - b.
 Receive and review all resumes and job applications; - c.
 Assist in the development of interview questions and scoring evaluation; - d.
 Coordinate and participate in the individual selection process; - e.
 Ensure that interviews and hiring decisions are undertaken in a fair and consistent manner and in compliance with governing legislation, policy and terms and conditions in the collective agreement; - f.
 Arrange relocation assistance where appropriate; and - g.
 Provide new employee with benefit orientation and enrolment. - 1.5 This policy will be supported with a detailed operating procedure which will address the actionable items of those directly involved in recruitment and their respective responsibilities.